augustweinbren/edge-impulse-linux-cli/README.md

     $ edge-impulse-linux
     ```

 1. That's it.
 Your device is now connected to Edge Impulse and you can capture data from the camera and microphone.

-### Collecting data from other sensors

-To collect data from other sensors you'll need to write some code where you instantiate a `DataForwarder` object, write data samples, and finally call `finalize()` which uploads the data to Edge Impulse.
-[Here's an end-to-end example](https://github.com/edgeimpulse/edge-impulse-linux-cli/blob/master/examples/collect-custom.ts).

 ### CLI Options